Gizra/entity_validator/README.md

 # Entity Validator
-The entity validator try to solve a simple problem in Drupal 7: validate the entity object before written them into the DB.
+The entity validator try to solve a simple problem in Drupal 7: validate the entity object before it's written into the DB.
 That problem solved in Drupal 8 due to the OOP approach and the understanding that the written data to the DB need to be valid.

-The first thought that cross your head is: "When is submit the node's form i get errors.
+The first thought that cross your mind is: "When i submit a node's form i get errors.
 What's the problem?".
-The problem is that the validation is done in the form level.
-If you take for example the feed module you can understand the issue a little bit more.
-The feed module can create nodes without titles.
-This is wrong since the node title is a required field.
+The problem is that the validation process done at the form level.
+If you take for example the feeds module you can understand the issue a little bit more: feeds can create nodes without titles.
+This is wrong since the node's title is a required field.

 ## The basics
-*All the example are taken from the entity validator example module.*
+*All the examples are taken from the entity validator example module.*

-You'll first need to declare a ctools plugin directory for you module:
+You'll first need to declare a ctools plugin directory for your module:
 ```php
 /**
  * Implements hook_ctools_plugin_directory().